 For more details on water bath canning check out this post from the experts at Ball Mason Jars.

 BONUS TIP: When I am done canning, I usually pour the boiling water on the weeds in the cracks in my driveway and walkways.
 Boom! gone in a few hours.

-If you aren't comfortable with canning, make the recipe up to the canning part and store them in a glass container in the fridge for a few weeks.
+If you aren't comfortable with canning, make a smaller batch of the the recipe up to the canning part and store them in a glass container in the fridge for a few weeks.
 You could use a plastic container, but don't blame me if it turns purplish pink.

 Spiced Pickled Beets

 - 4 pounds beets